 HISTORY OF SAINTS CONSTANTINE AND HELEN CHURCH

-Now celebrating our 90th anniversary, the history of the Saints Constantine and Helen Greek Orthodox Church parish actually begins in the late 1800s when young Greek immigrants came to settle in Detroit and the surrounding area.
-Our community grew, and in the 1920s, some of these families began holding meetings in a rented hall on Myrtle Street in Detroit.
+The history of the Saints Constantine and Helen Greek Orthodox Church parish begins in the late 1800s when young Greek immigrants came to settle in Detroit and the surrounding area.
+Our community grew, and in the 1920s, some of these families began holding prayer meetings in a rented hall on Myrtle Street in Detroit.
 In 1930, the first board of trustees was elected for the official Saints Constantine and Helen Greek Orthodox Church.
 Under their guidance, this small congregation started holding liturgical services in a variety of locations.
 For the first two years, services were held in a private home.
 Later, they moved to a hall above the Strand Theatre at 14th Street and Grand River.
 Throughout this period the entire congregation was raising funds with the idea of building a permanent place of worship.
 In 1937, the Archdiocese of North and South America officially approved the goal of building a church for all northwest Detroit Greek Orthodox citizens.

 Thus, a church community, which began with a handful of families, blossomed into the focal point for spiritual and social activities for more than 750 Greek families.
 This community primarily drew its members from the west side of Detroit, Dearborn and surrounding areas.
 It also provided the base from which the Greek Orthodox parishes of Holy Cross in Farmington Hills and Nativity of The Virgin Mary in Plymouth Township were established.